Trigger warning – grief

-When my stepdad passed away there was a huge empty void but I was also looking after my tiny then 6 week old daughter.
+When my stepdad passed away very suddenly, there was a vast empty void.
+I was looking after my tiny, then 6-week-old daughter when his life was cut short.

-During the funerals I’ve attended, it does seem that celebrants reflect the happy times, a funny story often recited.
-Finding the positive from the inevitably sad and sore feelings of a loved one’s passing.
+In the past 20 years, during the funerals I’ve attended, some celebrants seem to reflect happy times.
+A funny story is often recited.
+Precious memories were shared.
+Finding the positive from the inevitably sad occasion of saying goodbyes and feelings of a loved one’s passing.

-At the early part of the grieving process it’s sometimes hard to remember the important happy times, and the wonderful memories of a special person when all mixture of emotions come to the surface including denial, anger, resentment, bargaining, depression and acceptance.
+In the early part of the grieving process, it’s sometimes hard to remember the wonderful memories of a special person when a mixture of emotions come to the surface, including denial, anger, resentment, bargaining, depression and acceptance.

-From experience, I have however fond memories of one relative’s funeral.
+From experience, I have, however, fond memories of one relative’s funeral.
 Beforehand, all the women dived for the toilet just before.
-It was such a rush to go in and out in a limited time for many us, so much so that we all fell about in giggles from the experience.
+It was such a rush to go in and out in a limited time, so much so that we all giggled about from the experience.

-That was such a good icebreaker prior to the funeral.
-As often in a wake, we recounted some fond, happy memories of how that person enjoyed their love of gardening and ballroom dancing, winning many medals.
+After the funeral, at a social gathering, we recalled some fond, happy memories of how that person enjoyed their love of gardening and ballroom dancing, winning many medals.
+Memories which we treasure.
+The weather was made from vegetables, a reminder of his enjoyment tending to his allotment.

 WHAT HAS ALL THIS TO DO WITH LAUGHTER?

-After funerals (plus before and during them), others may think it not right to smile and laugh – but remember everyone is different and we can feel more able to cope, plus have better nourished social connection, if we allow ourselves to find the joy in life again instead of being solemn all the time.
+After funerals (before and during them), the attendees may think it not right to smile and laugh – but remember everyone is different, and we can feel more able to cope, plus have better nourished social connection if we allow ourselves to find the joy in life again instead of being solemn all the time.

 The social connection that comes with Laughter Yoga sessions brings about dopamine and oxytoci,n those positive chemicals of caring and sharing experiences.
 Communities coming together which are supportive, nourish themselves and those around them with positivity, smiling and Laughter Yoga.